-Our second group of results relate to the impact of R&D on the probability of innovation and the differential impacts of wholly-privately-funded and publicly-supported R&D. Here, the limitations of the UK Innovation Survey mean that we do not know the scale of any public support received by firms only whether firms actually received public support, i.e. a binary measure.
+measure.
 Our focal question therefore relates to the extensive margin: How does the probability of innovation change when firms are engaged in either wholly-privately-funded or publicly-supported R&D?
 The results clearly emphasise the importance of R&D to all types of innovation (Figure 1).
-There is, however, no significant difference between the effects of wholly-privately-funded or publicly-support are no more likely to innovation.
-In other words, firms receiving public R&D support are no more likely to innovate in terms of processes or organizational change than those paying for all of their own R&D costs.
+There is, however, no significant difference between the effects of wholly-privately-funded or publicly-supported R&D on process or organisational innovation.
+In other words, firms receiving public R&D support are no more likely to innovate in terms of processes or organisational change than those paying for all of their own R&D costs.
 Additionality is stronger for public support for product/service innovation, and here there is a clear and significant difference between publicly and wholly-privately funded R&D. This effect is largely attributable to the effect on manufacturing firms (Figure 2).

 Results differ somewhat when we consider R&D intensity with and without public support rather than the binary variables.
-Here, we find no significant difference between publiclysupported and wholly-privately supported R&D for product/service innovation and weaker and often insignificant effects for process and organizational change.
+Here, we find no significant difference between publiclysupported and wholly-privately supported R&D for product/service innovation and weaker and often insignificant effects for process and organisational change.
 The implication is perhaps that it is the presence rather than the scale of public support for R&D and innovation that is more important at the extensive margin, i.e. in increasing the proportion of innovating firms.
 Other factors aside from R&D also prove important in shaping firms' ability to innovate.
 For product/service innovation, collaboration, exporting and a range of intangible investments including design and training also prove significant across all sizes and sectors (Table A4.1).
 For process and organisational innovation exporting and design investment are less important, but training and capital investment remain significant.

 Two important caveats apply to our results.
 First, at this point we are unable to allow for firms' use of R&D tax credits.
-This is potentially significant due both the scale of the tax incentive but also because of the sharp growth in recent years - the number of claims grew by 22 per cent between 2014-15 and 2015-16 with similar growth in previous years (HMRC
+This is potentially significant due both the scale of the tax incentive but also because of the sharp growth in recent years - the number of claims grew by 22 per cent between 2014-15 and 2015-16 with similar growth in previous years (HMRC 2018, p.

-2018, p.
 6).
 The second caveat relates to the limitations of the UK Innovation Survey itself and the lack of any quantitative data on the value of the innovation and R&D support which firms receive.
 Instead, we have a simple binary indicator reflecting whether or not firms received public support.
 This limits our ability to develop robust quantifications of either input or output additionality.